DataHighway-DHX/node/EXAMPLES.md

 * Fork and clone the repository

 * Install or update Rust and dependencies.
-Build the WebAssembly binary from all code
+Build the WebAssembly binary from all code.
+* Note that since we have two separate runtimes for testnet and mainnet, they will both be built at the same time.

 ```bash
 curl https://getsubstrate.io -sSf | bash -s -- --fast && \